JanuszL/CV-CUDA/samples/README.md

     - Linux: Driver version 520.56.06 or higher
 - TensorRT == 8.5.2.2
 - NVIDIA Video Processing Framework (https://github.com/NVIDIA/VideoProcessingFramework)
-    - Follow the instructions from Github (https://github.com/NVIDIA/VideoProcessingFramework/wiki/Building-from-source) to build it from source on Linux.
-VPF's dependencies include ffmpeg and NVIDIA's Video Codec SDK.
+    - Follow the instructions from Github (https://github.com/NVIDIA/VideoProcessingFramework/blob/master/README.md) to install it via pip.
+    - Note: ffmpeg is a VPF dependency.
+It can be built from source by following these steps (https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html).
+The version of ffmpeg that comes/installs via apt-get in Ubuntu 20.04 may not be sufficient for VPF.
+    - Note: When installing VPF in a docker image like TensorRT, there is no need to install libnvidia-encode and libnvidia-decode as those already come preinstalled.
+Other docker images may require an installation of these libraries.
 - Python Packages:
     - torch == 1.13.0
     - torchvision == 0.14.0